rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

 This tool will:

 - Accept Docker Compose config files (i.e., `docker-compose.yml` and `rancher-compose.yml`) that you've exported from your Rancher 1.6 Stacks.
 - Output a list of constructs present in the Compose files that cannot be supported by Kubernetes in Rancher 2.0.
-These constructs require special handling or parameters that cannot be converted to Kubernetes YAML, even using tools like Kompose.
+These constructs require special handling or are parameters that cannot be converted to Kubernetes YAML, even using tools like Kompose.

 ### A. Download the Migration Tool